sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    **Result:** The transfer of data begins and the transfer status is reflected in the `Transfer Overview` section.

     **Note:** When you transfer AF elements, assets are created for each AF element in the transfer.
-If you rename and/or move an AF element in PI System Explorer during a transfer, the AF element ID changes and OCS cannot locate the original element on the source AF server.
-As a result, the corresponding asset cannot be updated.
+If you rename and/or move an AF element in PI System Explorer during a transfer, the AF element ID changes and OCS cannot locate the original element on the source AF server and update the corresponding asset.
 To ensure all changes are captured in the transfer, stop the transfer before renaming or moving an AF element, make the change(s), and then restart the transfer.

 1. In the `Details` pane, expand the `Data Source` section to view the status of a transfer as data is sent.